Table of Contents

 And voila: the number you’re left with is your eNPS.

 Tracking these scores over time will tell you if your employee voice initiatives are headed in the right direction.
 So pay attention.
 Listen to what’s being said.
 And take action.

 Forecasting the Future: 2030+

 The technologies and approaches that reflect the modern workforce will continue to change the way we do things.

 The swift shift to remote learning taught us the whole person matters.

 This includes the intersectionality of our roles as parents, elder caregivers, rising corporate stars, team contributors, homeowners, single income renters, and so on.

 It encompasses the blending of traits that make us uniquely who we are, be that our gender, sexual orientation, age, ethnicity, and belief system — to mention but a few.

 It’s welcoming that mash-up and focusing on the individual that will carry us well and deep into the work world of the future.

 The key will be to continue creating meaningful employee experiences.
-To prove that we’re listening and that we care.
+To prove we’re listening and we care.
 That we’re trustworthy and genuine, ready to lend support professionally and personally.